alphagov/government-service-design-manual/service-manual/making-software/deployment.md

 ## Repeatable, auditable deployments ##

 You should know at any moment what version of your service is running in each environment.
-Furthermore, whenever a deployment hits production, you should be able to trace the changes that it introduced all the way back to the initial code commits in the source code repositories which went into that deploy.
+When a deployment hits production, you should be able to trace the changes that it introduced all the way back to the initial code commits in the source code repositories which went into that deploy.

 Combined with small, frequent releases, if any problem does hit production, you will be able to immediately narrow down the cause to a